purvanyaTyagi/Dummy_Compiler/README.md

 - A parser that generates a Parse Syntax tree and prints it to the console and checks for syntax errors
 - A semantic analyser that analyses The parsed code and looks for logical errors.

+## What i have learned so far?

+- **Tokenisation**: How to break input source code into tokens (identifiers, numbers, keywords, symbols) Handling whitespace and new line charachters efficiently.